It’s to Die For: Caring for the Poor in an Age of Consumerism

 “Lord, what just happened?
 You stopped me dead in my tracks and sent me back to help her.
 Now I’m certain I’ll never see her again.
 What was the purpose of all of this?”

 No answer.
-I sensed he was going to let me struggle with that one for a while.
-Except he did fire a Matthew 25:41-43 warning shot at me!
-As I continued to walk in silence, I could feel God speaking to my heart, “Linda, next time, don’t pass me by.”
+I sensed He would let me struggle with that one for a while.
+Except He did fire a Matthew 25:41-43 warning shot at me!
+As I continued to walk silently, I could feel God speaking to my heart, “Linda, next time, don’t pass Me by.”

 A few weeks later, I broached the subject with God again, “Come on, Lord!
 You’re killin’ me.
 I know you aren’t finished with this lesson.”